digibart/upscuits/readme.md

 $ npm install -g grunt-cli
 ```

-Next, install the required grunt plugins from `packages.json` by running:
+Next, install the required grunt plugins from `packages.json` and `bower.json` by running:

 ```
 $ npm install
+$ bower install
 ```

 Now modify the code in the folder `source` as it pleases you.
 While editing you can use this to build everytime you save a file: